hjbolus/Mathematical-Logic-Through-Python/README.md

 Read the official documentation here: https://www.logicthrupython.org/api/.

 This textbook provides code skeletons for functions that, when implemented, automate tasks in formal logic.
-I worked on them over the last year, and the result is a Python package for classical first order and propositional logic.
+I worked on them over the last year, and the result is essentially a Python package for classical first order and propositional logic.
 This repository is the first (and only, as of July 2024) set of solutions available.
 I have added some utilities without changing the existing ones, so everything in the documentation above is accurate.

 # First order logic
 ## Formulas